Zoey Commerce Review

 As a whole, Zoey’s admin is stellar.

 Like Magento, Zoey comes with an extensive feature set.
-You can take a look at Zoey’s features for yourself by clicking around the drop down bar underneath the “Features” tab, or you can read through my summary below.
+You can take a look at Zoey’s features for yourself by exploring the drop down bar underneath the “B2C” tab, or you can read through my summary below:

 - Discounts: Flexible rules allow you to make your discounts as specific as you’d like.